JessicaLBarbosa/crud_flutter/README.md

-# crud_flutter
+# CRUD in Flutter
 A simple crud aplication in flutter.
+Made for study.